Sliding Window Polar Codes: Background

-In \cite{arikan}, the native decoding algorithm for polar codes, called successive cancellation (SC), was proposed as well.
-The decoding process is portrayed in Figure \ref{fig:SCtree} as a depth-fist binary tree search, with priority given to the left branch.
-Given a node at stage $t$, let us define as $\alpha$ the set of $2^t$ likelihoods received from its parent at stage $t+1$, initialized as the channel information at the root node.
-The node computes $2^{t-1}$ soft values composing $\alpha^l$, that is then sent to the left child at stage $2^{t-1}$.
-From the left child, $2^{t-1}$ partial sums composing $\beta^l$ are received, allowing for the calculation of likelihood vector $\alpha^r$ to be sent to the right child, that returns the $\beta^r$ partial sum vector.
-The $2^t$-element partial sum vector $\beta$ can be finally computed and sent to parent node at stage $t+1$.
-At $t=0$, the decoded bit $\hat{u}_i$ are estimated by taking hard decisions on the basis of received likelihoods.
+Polar codes can be decoded through Successive Cancellation (SC) \cite{arikan}, that can be described as a depth-first binary tree search, with priority given to the left branch.
 To improve the error-correction performance of SC at moderate code lengths, SC list (SCL) decoding has been proposed in \cite{tal_list}.
 It relies on $L$ parallel SC decoders working on different paths.
 Every time an information bit is estimated, the paths are doubled, with $L$ decoders considering it a $0$, and $L$ a $1$.
-To each path is associated a metric, such that the $L$ paths with the largest path metric are discarded, and the decoding proceeds until last information bit has been decoded.
+Based on path metrics, only the $L$ best paths are kept.
+After the last information bit has been decoded, the path with the best metric is output.